Running Motivation Tips for Bad Races

 Us runners are a funny lot.
 We train for months, sacrificing sleep and social time, enduring early mornings, late nights, cold, heat, wind, rain and snow, with our efforts and hopes pinned on a single event.
+Running motivation helps us push through these challenges.
 When things go right, and we have a great race, we are jubilant and left with a sense of satisfaction and purpose realized.
 But what happens when a race or event doesn’t go as planned or hoped?
 When, after months of training, we don’t achieve the outcome we toiled so hard for (be it a goal time painstakingly planned out, or a DNF – did not finish) how do you reconcile the outcome?
 What then?

 No one sets out to have race that leaves a sour taste in your mouth and that sinking feeling in your gut.
 Inevitably, after a race that doesn’t go as planned, there is a lot of second guessing, feeling of disappointment and even bewilderment.
 What happened?
 What went so very wrong?